AI that gives teachers more time

 Education is under pressure.
 Teachers spend up to 40 percent of their time on administration: reports, parent communication, scheduling, test registration, student tracking systems.
 Meanwhile, demand grows for personalised teaching, dropout signalling, and better support for students with extra needs.
 Time for the core domain (teaching, guiding, designing learning material) is squeezed.

 DataDream works for educational institutions throughout the Netherlands: from primary schools to higher professional education.
-Our approach is practical and sector-aware.
-We know education has its own rhythm (holidays, periods, exams), its own legal framework (GDPR, Education Acts), and its own culture (teacher autonomy, participation councils).
-We do not push tools, we build what the school itself wants to use.
+The approach is practical and sector-aware.
+Education has its own rhythm (holidays, periods, exams), its own legal framework (GDPR, Education Acts), and its own culture (teacher autonomy, participation councils).
+No tools are pushed, only what the school itself wants to use is built.

 Starting is possible with a quickscan to see where the biggest impact sits.
 Often it is not where you intuitively think.
 Some schools save most on leave tracking, others on test grading, others on communication between team and parents.
-We calculate time-per-week savings upfront and only build where it makes a measurable difference.
+Time-per-week savings are calculated upfront and work is only built where it makes a measurable difference.
 No AI because it is hip, AI because it lightens the work.

 Challenges